szczyglis-dev/py-gpt/README.md

 a user's prompt triggers the generation, followed by downloading, saving to the computer, and displaying the image onscreen.

+**INFO: From version 2.0.68 (released 2023-12-31) image generation using DALL-E is available in every mode via plugin "DALL-E 3 Image Generation (inline)".
+Just ask any model, in any mode, like e.g. GPT-4 to generate an image and it will do it inline, without need to mode change.**

 ## Multiple variants

 You can generate up to **4 different variants** (DALL-E 2) for a given prompt in one session.
 DALL-E 3 allows one image.